 AI is powerful, but it is not a shortcut.

-• It adds most value in complex environments
+- It adds most value in complex listening environments.

 ReSound Vivia

 We find ReSound’s strength has long been balance.
-They tend to offer a comfortable first fit, and excel in complex environments especially in the 9-level technology.
-Vivia uses machine-learning-driven processing to support speech clarity while preserving a sense of space.
+It tends to offer a comfortable first fit and can perform well in complex environments, especially at the higher technology levels.
+Vivia uses advanced processing to support speech clarity while preserving a sense of space.

 What it does well